10 project management challenges (and how to overcome them)

 Challenge #4: Unclear project objectives

-It’s not surprising that having a vague vision of the project goals was voted among the top four reasons (29%) for project failure in a recent PMI survey.
+Having a vague vision of the project goals is one of the top reasons for project failure.

 This issue is quite self-explanatory — if you don’t know where you’re going and what you’re trying to achieve, how can you ever expect to achieve it?